Ks4four/Ks4four/content/2025-12-18 skill-issue.md

 I haven't found a job yet.
 I realized I actually need to get one.
 But these jobs sometimes conflict with the time I spend messing with my computer (I don't play video games, see the other article).
 This makes me somewhat resentful of jobs that don't involve computers.
 This counts as a skill issue: I haven't got my mindset right.

 While I was at home tinkering with the PC, tweaking my Neovim config, my family came over to remind me to eat more fruit.
-Once, I opened a book written in Chinese, and a family member walked by and remarked, "Finally, something in Chinese that you can actually understand."
+Once, I opened a book written in Chinese, and a family member walked by and remarked, "Finally, something in Chinese that I can actually understand."

 I asked myself: Am I truly happy playing with Linux, or tweaking Neovim configs, or learning these new concepts right now?
 The answer is no. But back then, the answer was yes.
 And back then, I never even wasted time asking myself that question.